Learning how to hem jeans yourself is a great skill that can be used for your own family, or to start a side-business for extra cash!

 With both legs on top of each other as with the other method, use a marking wheel to mark the line on the other sides of the denim.

-This is what the bottom leg will look like after the marking wheel.
-It looks like it’s a bold enough line, but trust me, it magically disappears once you get it over to the machine, so go ahead and mark all sides again with the chalk.
+Go over each line again with chalk.
+It looks like it's a bold enough line when marked with just the marking wheel, but trust me, it magically disappears once you get it over to the machine, so go ahead and mark all sides again with the chalk.

 Sew on the right side of the thread.
 It's orange in this case, but sometimes it will be navy.
 In that case, use the chalk to make the line more visible.